DataDog/otel-profiling-agent/doc/running-in-docker.md

 ## Prerequisites

-The datadog-agent must be running on the host and configured to collect APM data (this is enabled by default in the agent, unless you explicitly disabled it).
+The datadog-agent must be running and configured to collect APM data (this is enabled by default in the agent, unless you explicitly disabled it).
 See https://docs.datadoghq.com/containers/docker/apm/ for more information.

 For the purposes of this guide, we assume that the datadog agent is accessible at a specific address from the docker container: `http://<agent_address>:8126`.